josefjadrny/js-chess-engine/README.md

 Params
  - `level` Integer (_optional_) - Computer player skill from 0 to 5, when 0 is a random move.

-_This feature is under construction - only level 0-2 works.
-Level 2 is very slow._
+_This feature is under construction - only level 0-2 works._

 **printToConsole**